-Go to the Font Awesome library (http://fortawesome.github.io/Font-Awesome/icons/) to see the available icons.
+Go to the Font Awesome library (http://fortawesome.github.io/Font-Awesome/icons/)

 The Font Awesome icons allow you to adjust their size by simply adding fa-2x, fa-3x and so forth as a class to the icon to adjust their size to two times or three times the original size.
 As vector icons, they scale crisply at any size.